PradHolla/SimpFileConv/README.md

 The converted JSON format is displayed with the total time taken for conversion.
 # Secondary Implementation
 This is another implementation where user can convert using a GUI.
+This is a demonstration of large scale implementation of file conversions.

 Installation